Invasive crayfish are a serious problem in Missouri

 Crayfish also serve as prey for more than 200 species of insects, fish, amphibians, reptiles, birds and mammals.
 They are the desired food for many popular game fish and the most important food for smallmouth bass and goggle-eye.

-Browse our Crayfish page for detailed information on Missouri crayfish species, distribution, attributes and other information.
+Browse our Identifying Crayfish guide for detailed information on Missouri crayfish species, distribution, attributes, and other information.

 “Native” crayfish become invasive when moved into new waters